Smita1908/Handwritten-digit-recognition/README.md

 - 📊 Dataset: MNIST - an inbuilt torchvision Image Classification Dataset
 - 📚Labels: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9

-- # ⚙️🧩 First Model Architecture:
+- # ⚙️🧩 <a href="https://github.com/Smita1908/Handwritten-digit-recognition/blob/main/Image_classification_with_Logistic_Regression.ipynb"> First Model Architecture: </a>
   - Logistic Regression model containing one fully connected linear layer
   - Input: Each training example is a vector, each `1x28x28` image tensor is flattened into a vector of size `784 (28*28)` before being passed into the model
   - Output: